markdoc/next.js/README.md

 ## Contributing

-Contributions and feedback are welcome and encouraged.
+Contributions and feedback are welcomed and encouraged.
+Feel free to open PRs here, or open issues in the [Markdoc core repo](https://github.com/markdoc/markdoc).

 Follow these steps to set up the project:

 1. Run `npm install`
 1. Run `npm test`